Night Vale Presents: Current shows

+The Best Worst

+Meg Bashwinner and Joseph Fink watch the best and worst episode of a long running TV show, using IMDB ratings, and compare them.

 Good Morning Night Vale

 Good Morning Night Vale is an aftershow for Welcome to Night Vale featuring Night Vale voice actors Meg Bashwiner, Symphony Sanders, and Hal Lublin breaking down and discussing every episode of the show.

 Harry Potter and the Sacred Text

 Night Vale Presents announced in January 2019 that they had added the podcast Harry Potter and the Sacred Text, previously presented by Panoply, to the network's roster.
 Hosted by Vanessa Zoltan and Casper Ter Kuile since its inception in May 2016, the podcast attempts to read the Harry Potter books as a sacred text, exploring the characters and context of one chapter per episode through a different central theme.